- 1 What is Developmental and Child Psychology?

 Individuals choosing to enter the field of developmental and child psychology must obtain licensure from their state once graduated.
 The process for getting a license will vary by state, so it is important to research your state's requirements.
 The most common requirements will require graduation from an accredited program, a minimum number of supervised hours and an exam to demonstrate knowledge and competency.

-The average salary for a child psychologist can vary $66,000 - $89,000 per year.
+The average salary for a child psychologist can vary from $66,000 to $89,000 per year based on recent survey results from Payscale.
 Job growth is expected to grow faster than average over the next decade due to increased interest in child development and increased understanding of how various factors may affect growth and how they may be remedied become more concrete.
 Individuals with higher levels of education will earn more, as will professionals working in large urban centers or highly populated areas.

 Top Employers of a Child Psychologist

 Individuals interested in developmental and child psychology may also be interested in psychology, school psychology, and clinical psychology.
 For more information, check out our Career Guide in Psychology on the MatchCollege blog.
 Further research is available by reading our blog that illustrate the Top Jobs in Psychology by degree type, industry, and specialty.